+35725368683

 In cases of probate made abroad, yet the estate also contains property in Cyprus, there is the Probates (Re-Sealing) Law, Cap.
 192, and the Rules made under this legislation.

-Who Inherits?
+Who inherits?

 Cyprus has adopted a “forced heirship regime”.
 There is no complete freedom as to whom a person will leave his or her property.
 Compulsorily, three-fourths of the estate must go to the lawful heirs such as spouse and children (“the statutory portion”).
-Only one-fourth can be disposed freely (“the disposable portion”).
+Only one-fourth can be disposed of freely (“the disposable portion”).

-Features of a Valid Will
+Features of a valid will

 Probate: Will or No